samueljero/TCPwn/README.md

 		wget http://cs.purdue.edu/~sjero/tcpwn_vms.tar.gz
 		tar xf tcpwn_vms.tar.gz

-	 For reference, the username for all VMs is `root` and the password is `Gat11ng`
+	 For reference, the username for all VMs is `root` and the password is `Gat11ng`.
+They already have an SSH key installed to allow our testing system passwordless access.

 * Ensure private SSH Key for VMs has proper permissions: